 There were precedents.
 When Oliver Cromwell and the forces of Parliament executed King Charles I of England, his son survived.
 The prince returned with an army and restored the monarchy with himself as Charles II.
-England’s Republican experiment lasted only eleven years.
+England’s Republican experiment only lasted 11 years.

 After Napoleon’s fall, the brothers of Louis XVI reversed the French Revolution by reinstating the Bourbon Dynasty.

 The Tsar’s children had to go.
-By killing the Alexei and his sisters, the Bolsheviks ensured a Tsarist restoration would never take place.
+By killing the Alexei and his sisters, the Bolsheviks ensured a Tsarist restoration could never take place.
 In their eyes that would save thousands more innocent lives.

 The bodies were excavated in 1991.
 DNA analysis confirmed all the prisoners at Ipatiev were buried there, disproving the various Anastasia pretenders who sprung up in the 1920s.

-With the Soviet Union fallen, Russians were free to see the Romanovs in a different light.
-Boris Yeltsin denounced their murder and in, 2000 the Russian Orthodox Church canonized the Romanovs and their servants.
+When the Soviet Union fell Russians were free to see the Romanovs in a different light.
+Boris Yeltsin denounced their murder and in 2000 the Russian Orthodox Church canonised the Romanovs and their servants.
 Today 60% of Russians view their execution as an ‘unjustified atrocity’.

 Sources: Alexanderpalace, The Atlantic (1928 issue!), European Study Blog, Eyewitness History, History.com, Russian News Agency, Russia Today, Unofficialroyalty